nomed/gitlab-ce/doc/development/documentation/styleguide.md

    a proper naming would be `import_projects_from_github.md`.
 The same rule applies to images.
 1. For image files, do not exceed 100KB.
 1. We do not yet support embedded videos.
-Please link out.
+But it's encouraged to [link them out](#videos).
 1. There are four main directories, `user`, `administration`, `api` and `development`.
 1. The `doc/user/` directory has five main subdirectories: `project/`, `group/`, `profile/`, `dashboard/` and `admin_area/`.